Seneca-SRT111-Fall2026/SRT111-Lab2/index.md

 In this lab, you will design, implement, and test Python programs that use decision-making and iteration to solve simple problems.

 The lab is divided into two components:
-- **Part A: In-Class Lab** (must be completed during the scheduled lab period and demonstrated to the professor for grading. ).
+- **Part A: In-Class Lab** (must be completed during the scheduled lab period and demonstrated to the professor for grading).
 - **Part B: Take-Home Lab** (can be completed independently after the scheduled class).